 - Some cats may develop megacolon in which the colon becomes abnormally dilated and loses its ability to contract due to long-term constipation

 Your veterinarian will perform a physical examination and obtain a medical history from you.
 He may need to perform some diagnostic tests including:

-- Xray which will reveal absent or deformed sacral and caudal vertebrae.
+- Imaging: Xray will reveal absent or deformed sacral and caudal vertebrae.

-- Myelogram is a test in which a contrast agent is injected into the space around the spinal cord which displays the cord and nerve roots to look for abnormalities.
+- Myelogram: A test in which a contrast agent is injected into the space around the spinal cord which displays the cord and nerve roots to look for abnormalities.

 There is no cure for this condition, treatment is aimed at managing symptoms.
 The prognosis for severely affected cats is grave and in most cases euthanasia is recommended.